 In Rapid City, Mallory, along with her husband and two daughters, loves to spend time outdoors, hiking, kayaking and fishing.
-She also enjoys making music and dancing to music with her family, and praising God's love.
+She also enjoys making music, practicing reading, writing and speaking Scottish Gaelic, having dancing parties with her family, and praising God's love.

 At Black Hills Studios of the Arts, Mallory works with students who specialize in band instruments, directs all of the band Music Education Outreach Programs, as well as handles the office and duties of the Executive Director.